 3. Will Grogan, 15 of Dallas, is a previously healthy, athletic, top student who got Covid when he was 14 and has had several long Covid issues including brain fog, dizziness, suddenly being unable to walk more than 10 steps.

 4. Mr. Khaliq and Ms. Oport are among hundreds of victims and family members at the center of a years-long process to remove Sudan from a U.S. government list of state sponsors of terrorism.
 Doing so will open the way for the East African country to move toward economic stability, and potentially greater democracy, after a generation of oppression.

-6. Kamla Harris visits Forth Worth, Texas during the 2020 election campaign.
+8. Kamala Harris visits Fort Worth, Texas during the 2020 election campaign.

 9. Frida Espinosa-Müller works on a Day of the Dead harness for puppets in Dallas.
 The puppets are part of a protest organized by Cara Mia Theatre and LULAC.

 10. Half sisters Donna Fields (left) and Renee Phillips (right), at Arbor Hills Nature Preserve in Plano, were close as youngsters, sharing a father who was a Baptist preacher and a grandmother who touched the TV to pray with televangelists.

 11. Mary Smith works from home and has made new plans to continue doing so after the pandemic has slowed.

 12. Ronnie Mestas, West Dallas neighbors, and leaders about their experiences with Fish Trap Lake — a manmade lake that was once a dumping ground for industrial plants along with Singleton and has never been a true neighborhood amenity, though a couple of groups are now looking to try to make it one.

 13. Mike April lived in Fort Worth, TX, and chatted via online video with Heather April, located at Coffee Creek Correctional Facility in Oregon.